Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 aurora_temptable_ram_allocation

-There was an issue with the Aurora MySQL 3 series that I have covered in a previous article.
+There was an issue with Aurora MySQL 3 that we covered in a previous article.

-A new parameter called temptable_max_ram was added in MySQL 8.0, and its default value is as follows:
+A parameter called temptable_max_ram was added in MySQL 8.0, and the following value is set by default:

 - Maximum common memory pool size for temporary tables